Humphrey Hume Wrong: Background and early life

 Wrong was the grandson of Liberal Party leader Edward Blake and son of historian George MacKinnon Wrong.
 At age five he suffered the loss of an eye in an accident.

 Hume Wrong graduated from high school at Ridley College and was a graduate of the University of Toronto where he joined The Kappa Alpha Society.
 During the First World War, Wrong served in the British Expeditionary Force where he was sent to the front before being invalided.
 After the war, he attended the University of Oxford for graduate study, and in 1921 became a history professor at the University of Toronto.

-Hume was one of five siblings: educator, Margaret Christian Wrong (1887–1948); historian, Oxford academic, and Magdalene College Don, Edward Murray Wrong (1889–1928); British Army officer, Harold Verschoyle Wrong (born 1891, killed in action July 1, 1916, at the Battle of the Somme); and Agnes Honoria Wrong (1903–1995).
+Hume was one of five siblings: educator, Margaret Christian Wrong (1887–1948); historian, Oxford academic, and Magdalen College Don, Edward Murray Wrong (1889–1928); British Army officer, Harold Verschoyle Wrong (born 1891, killed in action July 1, 1916, at the Battle of the Somme); and Agnes Honoria Wrong (1903–1995).